Yevgeny Yevtushenko: Personal life and death

 Yevtushenko was known for his many alleged liaisons.
-Yevtushenko was married four times: in 1954 he married Bella Akhmadulina, who published her first collection of poems in 1962.
-After divorce he married Galina Sokol-Lukonina.
-Yevtushenko's third wife was English translator Jan Butler (married in 1978) and his fourth Maria Novikova whom he married in 1986.
+Yevtushenko was married four times: in 1954, he married Bella Akhmadulina, who published her first collection of poems in 1962.
+After divorce, he married Galina Sokol-Lukonina.
+Yevtushenko's third wife was English translator Jan Butler (married in 1978), and his fourth Maria Novikova, whom he married in 1986.
 He had five sons: Dmitry, Sasha, Pyotr, Anton and Yevgeny.
-His wife teaches Russian at Edison Preparatory School in Tulsa, Oklahoma.
+His wife taught Russian at Edison Preparatory School in Tulsa, Oklahoma.
 Yevtushenko himself spent half the year at the University of Tulsa, lecturing on poetry and European cinema.

-Yevtushenko died on the morning of 1 April 2017, at the Hillcrest Medical Center in Tulsa, Oklahoma.
+Yevtushenko died on the morning of 1 April 2017, at the Hillcrest Medical Center in Tulsa.
 His widow, Maria Novikova, reported that he died peacefully in his sleep of heart failure.
 His son Yevgeny reported that Yevtushenko had been diagnosed with cancer about six years before and that he had undergone surgery to remove part of a kidney, but the disease had recently returned.
 "His wife, Maria Novikova, and their two sons, Dmitry and Yevgeny, were reportedly with him when he died."
 Following his death, Yevtushenko was described by his friend and translator Robin Milner-Gulland as "an absolute natural talent at performance" on BBC Radio 4's Last Word programme.
 Milner-Gulland also wrote, in an obituary in The Guardian, that "there was a brief stage when the development of Russian literature seemed almost synonymous with his name", and that amidst his characteristics of "sharpness, sentiment, populism, self-confidence and sheer enjoyment of the sound of language", he was "above all a generous spirit".
 Raymond H. Anderson stated in The New York Times that his "defiant" poetry "inspired a generation of young Russians in their fight against Stalinism during the Cold War".

 Awards and honours

-In 1962 Yevtushenko was featured on the cover of Time magazine.
-In 1993, Yevtushenko received a medal as 'Defender of Free Russia,' which was given to those who took part in resisting the hard-line Communist coup in August 1991.
+In 1962, Yevtushenko was featured on the cover of Time magazine.
+In 1993, he received a medal as 'Defender of Free Russia,' which was given to those who took part in resisting the hard-line Communist coup in August 1991.
 In July 2000 the Russian Academy of Sciences named a star in his honour.
 In 2001, his childhood home in Zima Junction, Siberia, was restored and opened as a permanent museum of poetry.
 Yevtushenko received in 1991 the American Liberties Medallion, the highest honour conferred by the American Jewish Committee.
-He was awarded the Laureate of the International Botev Prize, in Bulgaria in 2006.
+He was made a Laureate of the International Botev Prize, in Bulgaria in 2006.
 In 2007, he was awarded the Ovid Prize, Romania, in recognition of his body of work.